Greta Thunberg Shows Support For Climate Activists In The Philippines Fighting Against New Terror Law

 “Do not be afraid if you are not a terrorist,” he said.

 This is not the first time climate activists have been branded as terrorists.
-In 2019, Amnesty International expressed disappointment when peaceful climate protestors in the UK were referred to the Home Office anti-terrorism program.
+In 2019, Amnesty International expressed disappointment in a press release when peaceful climate protesters in the U.K. were referred to the Home Office anti-terrorism program.

 As previously reported by The Inquisitr, Greta Thunberg was nominated for the 2020 Nobel Peace Prize, as, according to Swedish lawmakers Jens Holm and Hakan Svenneling, her calls for complying with the Paris Agreement and advocating for reducing emissions are acts of peace.